Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Directions/Offline routing/README.md

 ##How it works

-The sample uses the `defaultParametersWithCompletion:` method on `AGSRouteTask` to get the default parameters from the service.
+The sample uses the `defaultRouteParameters:completion:` method on `AGSRouteTask` to get the default parameters from the service.
 In this sample the stop locations are set in the parameters.
-These are then used by the `solveRouteWithParameters:completion:` method to solve the route.
+These are then used by the `solveRoute:withParams:completion:` method to solve the route.